 Employees of the Lake-Sumter MPO receive the same health benefits as Lake County employees.
 Effective October 1, 2007, the County implemented the provisions of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 A liability, if any, related to these benefits is reported in the financial statements of Lake County, Florida.
-For a detailed plan description, see the Lake County, Florida, CAFR for the fiscal year ended September 30, 2016.
+For a detailed plan description, see the financial statements for Lake County, Florida.